 This is an interesting one, because it's tied to innovation, turnaround, services, all of them.
 Everything is tied to everything, fine.
 But fill quantity could be the opposing force of cost.
 Or lower costs.
 Classic economics, higher order quantity, lower price.
 But when layering on the industry trends towards innovation, technology, car sharing, distributors may want to look at specialized OEMs for small orders.
 And likely orders with a fast...

 Being able to fill a unique size order is just as important as being able to fill it in a timely manner.
 In order to respond to the needs of the marketing, a fast turnaround on a flexible fill order is an attractive feature for OEMs.
 Turnaround and quantity flexibility can be the ultimate equation for OEM agility, if the right processes and people are there to support.

 Customer service is not dead.
 As much as the automotive industry is leaning toward technological innovations, and appealing to a Millennial audience, many OEMs continue to operate through a traditional customer service model, with people and relationships at the helm of each transaction.
 Having a good OEM-distributor relationship can ensure that business needs are being met and good times are being had.

 So is agility increasingly becoming a more important factor for OEMs and distributors to consider?
 Perhaps.
 Depending on the goals of each party.
-Technology and innovation, which is a focus of the automotive market, tends to be well complemented by agile processes, products, and people.
+Technology and innovation, which are focuses of the automotive market, tend to be well-complemented by agile processes, products, and people.